 Fairyland: A Memoir of My Father, by Alysia Abbott

-“The truth is,” Alysia Abbot writes in her debut memoir, Fairyland: A Memoir of My Father, “I did want to be my dad’s poem.
+“The truth is,” Alysia Abbott writes in her debut memoir, Fairyland: A Memoir of My Father, “I did want to be my dad’s poem.
 I wanted to be his drawing, his novella, his most refined work of art.
 I wanted him to shape me with his love and intelligence.
 I wanted him to edit out my mistakes and many indulgences, with a sharp red pencil or a clean eraser.”

-It’s a perspective that defines the author’s early view of the father she saw as magical, powerful and invincible.
+It’s a perspective that defines the author’s early view of the father she saw as magical, powerful, and invincible.
 Raised motherless by a young, talented, and emotionally vulnerable man—the artist, poet, editor, and activist Steven Abbott—the young Alysia eventually comes to see her father in a clearer light.
-Yet what’s striking about this memoir is the accountability to which Alysia holds herself.
+What’s striking about this memoir is the accountability to which Alysia holds herself.
 Though always loved, she didn’t always receive sufficient care.
 At four years old, for example, she’s left alone one night when Steve goes to a writer’s group; at seven, she takes a bus to a strange part of town and is soon lost.
 Yet she never portrays herself as a victim of her father’s failures, and instead tends to shed light on her own transgressions.
-The clear-eyed account and equitable tone keeps the narrative both generous and engaging—and produces a memoir that reads both as a document of the time and a personal account of a daughter’s “mistakes,” ones for which she feels a certain culpability—judging her father for his appearance and behavior and feeling ashamed because he is gay.
+The clear-eyed account and equitable tone keeps the narrative both generous and engaging—and produces a memoir that reads both as a document of the time and a personal account of a daughter’s “mistakes,” ones for which she feels culpable—judging her father for his appearance and behavior and feeling ashamed because he is gay.

 That emotional stance, together with the facts of the story, make the book impossible to put down.
 As a boy growing up in Nebraska, Steve Abbott never came out to his parents, and meeting Alysia’s mother in 1968 at an SDS event, the two shared an immediate attraction.
-Four months into the marriage, inspired by the Stonewall Riots, Steve spent the next two years actively working for the for Atlanta’s Gay Liberation Front “all the while sharing a life and a bed with his wife.”
+Four months into the marriage, inspired by the Stonewall Riots, Steve spent the next two years actively working for Atlanta’s Gay Liberation Front, “all the while sharing a life and a bed with his wife.”
 Tragically, Barbara would die in car accident when Alysia was three years old.

 By the time Alysia turned four, in 1975, she and her father had moved to San Francisco’s Haight-Ashbury, and in this new setting, we see Alysia parented by her struggling father.
 It’s not exactly a child-centered environment: